Please Read How You Can Help Keep the Encyclopedia Free

 Some of the earliest versions of analytic functionalism (Lewis 1966, Armstrong 1968 — but see Lewis 1980, for a modification) were presented as functional specification theories, as topic-neutral “translations” of mental state terms that could pave the way for a psycho-physical identity theory by defusing the Distinct Property Argument (see section 3.3).
 However, if there are differences in the physical states that satisfy the functional definitions in different (actual or hypothetical) creatures, such theories—like most versions of the identity theory—would violate a key motivation for functionalism, namely, that creatures with states that play the same role in the production of other mental states and behavior possess, literally, the same mental states.

-It may be that there are some important, more general, physical similarities between the neural states of seemingly disparate creatures that satisfy a given functional characterization (as suggested by Churchland 2005).
-But even if this is so, it is unlikely that these similarities hold of all the creatures, including Martians and other hypothetical beings, who could share our functional organization, and thus our theory of mental states would remain, in Block's (1980) terms, overly “chauvinistic”.
+It may be that there are some important, more general, physical similarities between the neural states of seemingly disparate creatures that satisfy a given functional characterization (see Bechtel and Mundale 1999 and Churchland 2005—but see Aizawa 2009 for dissent; this issue will be discussed further in Section 6).
+However, even if this is so, it is unlikely that these similarities hold of all the creatures, including Martians and other hypothetical beings, who could share our functional organization, and thus our theory of mental states would remain, in Block's (1980) terms, overly “chauvinistic”.
 One could counter the charge of chauvinism, of course, by suggesting that all creatures with lower-level states that satisfy a given functional characterization possess a common (lower-level) disjunctive state or property.
-Or one could suggest that, even if all creatures possessing states that occupy (for example) the pain role are not literally in pain, they nonetheless share a closely related higher-level property (call it, following Lewis 1966 (note 6), “the attribute of having pain”).
-But neither alternative, for many functionalists, goes far enough to preserve the basic functionalist intuition that causal commonality trumps physical diversity in determining whether creatures can possess the same mental states.
+Or one could suggest that, even if all creatures possessing states that occupy (for example) the pain role are not literally in the same mental state, they nonetheless share a closely related higher-level property (call it, following Lewis 1966 (note 6), “the attribute of having pain”).
+But neither alternative, for many functionalists, goes far enough to preserve the basic functionalist intuition that functional commonality trumps physical diversity in determining whether creatures can possess the same mental states.
 Thus many functionalists—both a priori and empirical—advocate role functionalism, which, in addition to avoiding chauvinism, permits mental state terms to be rigid designators (Kripke 1972), denoting the same items—those higher-level “role” properties—in all possible worlds.

 On the other hand, some functionalists—here, too, both a priori and empirical—consider realizer functionalism to be in a better position than role functionalism to explain the causal efficacy of the mental.
 If I stub my toe and wince, we believe that my toe stubbing causes my pain, which in turn causes my wincing.
 But, some have argued (Malcolm 1968; Kim 1989, 1998), if pain is realized in me by some neural event-type, then insofar as there are purely physical law-like generalizations linking events of that type with wincings, one can give a complete causal explanation of my wincing by citing the occurrence of that neural event (and the properties by virtue of which it figures in those laws).
 And thus it seems that the higher-level role properties of that event are causally irrelevant.
 This is known as the “causal exclusion problem”, which is claimed to arise not just for functional role properties, but for dispositional properties in general (Prior, Pargetter, and Jackson 1982)—and indeed for any sort of mental states or properties not type-identical to those invoked in physical laws.
 This problem will be discussed further in Section 5.2.

 So far, the discussion of how to provide functional characterizations of individual mental states has been vague, and the examples avowedly simplistic.
 Is it possible to do better, and, if so, which version of functionalism is likely to have the greatest success?
-These questions will be the focus of this section, and separate treatment will be given to experiential states, such as perceptions and bodily sensations, which have a distinctive qualitative character or “feel”, and intentional states, such as thoughts, beliefs, and desires, which purport to represent the world in various ways (though these two groups may not be mutually exclusive).
+These questions will be the focus of this section, and separate treatment will be given to experiential states, such as perceptions and bodily sensations, which have a distinctive qualitative character or “feel”, and intentional states, such as thoughts, beliefs, and desires, which purport to represent the world in various ways (though there is increasing consensus that experiential states have representational contents and intentional states have qualitative character, and thus that these two groups may not be mutually exclusive).

 First, however, it is important to get more precise about how exactly functional definition is supposed to work.
 This can be done by focusing on a general method for constructing functional definitions introduced by David Lewis (1972; building on an idea of Frank Ramsey's), which has become standard practice for functionalists of all varieties.
 Articulating this method will help in evaluating the strengths and weaknesses of the different varieties of functionalism—while displaying some further challenges that arise for them all.